aszymanski98/Counter-app/README.md

 # Counter app
 This is simple counter.
-It allows You to add custom steps, reach next levels.
+It allows user to add custom steps, reach next levels.

 ## Table of contents
 * [Demo](#demo)